API-Labels/etiketo/spec.md

 ### Types of Link Labels

-The registered link relation types that can be used for link labels can be found in the [link relation type registry maintained by IANA](https://www.iana.org/assignments/link-relations/link-relations.xhtml).
+As defined by RFC 8288, link relation types can be either registered, or they can be extension link relation types.
+Registered link relation types are identified by simple strings, and the registered link relation types can be found in the [link relation type registry maintained by IANA](https://www.iana.org/assignments/link-relations/link-relations.xhtml).

 ### Value Range of Link Labels